petedegraw/semantic-projects/readme.md

 # Semantic Projects

 A file based solution for managing files, assets, and information for your work related or freelance projects.
+Uses Node JS.

 ## Projects